wpk-nist-gov/nox-bootstrap/docs/installation.md

 ## Stable release

-To install nox-bootstrap, run this command in your terminal:
+To install `nox-bootstrap`, run this command in your terminal:

 ```bash
 pip install nox-bootstrap